itayvak/homelab/.docs/backups/backups-immich.md

 # Database backup solution

-Because Immich's database and media are separate components, we use two backup mechanisms: Immich's built-in database backup for the database, and Borg for the media files.
+Since Immich's database and media are separate components, we use two backup mechanisms: Immich's built-in database backup for the database, and Borg for the media files.

 For the database, we use the built-in backup functionality in Immich.